 The Festival is open to the public and free of charge.

 The families in the Japanese community display their amazing dolls, many of which have been in their families for generations.
-Past posts on dolls: Kokeshi Dolls, Otafuku-San, Pictures from Past Hina Matsuri Festivals
+A few posts on dolls: Kokeshi Dolls, Otafuku-San, Pictures from Past Hina Matsuri Festivals

 Also on display are Bonsai (miniature plants and trees) Bonsai at Hina Matsuri Festival and Ikebana (flower arranging) Ikebana at Hina Matsuri Festival.
 Very welcome as we wait for spring to finally replace winter.